-At HSS, not only are our BLS training is structured on the recommendations of the American Heart Association, but they are also approved and certified by Dubai Health Authority (DHA) with 3.5 CPD points.
+At HSS, not only are our BLS training is structured on the recommendations of the American Safety and Health Institute, but they are also approved and certified by Dubai Health Authority (DHA) with 3.5 CPD points.
 Additionally, all course materials and training manuals are based on industry best practices, the highest international standards, as well as regulatory requirements of local regulatory authorities.

 Trainees attending BLS certification will take part in active emergency simulations.
 They will learn how to: